tara-nguyen/PyGame/README.md

 #### Changes from `master` branch

+Changes to the main program:
+- Add goalkeeper.
+- Add `processMovements()` function.

 Changes to the `NonplayerClasses` module:
 - Add `addToLists()` and `getLists()` methods to the `Game` class.
 - Add `load()` method to the `Background` class.